Maidan-E-Jung

 Maidan-E-Jung is a 1995 Indian Hindi-language action drama film directed by K.C.
 Bokadia.
 It features an ensemble cast of Dharmendra, Manoj Kumar, Jaya Prada, Akshay Kumar and Karisma Kapoor in the lead roles, with Mukesh Khanna, Amrish Puri and Gulshan Grover featuring in the supporting roles.
 Also Kader Khan and Shakti Kapoor appear as comic reliefs.
-This film marks the last on screen appearance of Manoj Kumar, who retired from acting after its release and died on 4 April 2025.
+This film marks the last on screen appearance of Manoj Kumar, who retired from acting after its release.

 Maidan-E-Jung released worldwide on 14 April 1995.

 Plot

 Thakur Ranvir Singh aka Daata Guru is a wealthy, powerful and influential head of a village.
 He owns and controls all the villagers and their properties.
 Anyone who dares to raise their voice against him is crushed by his employee, Shankar and his son Guman.

 Karan is the youngest son of Daata Guru, who comes back to the village after completing his education and falls in love with Shankar's sister Tulsi.
 Meanwhile, Shankar saves Daata Guru's widowed daughter-in-law Lakshmi from Guman, who tries to rape her.
 When Daata Guru learns that Shankar has abducted Lakshmi and has married her, he is enraged and wants Shankar dead.
 Daata Guru also instigates Karan against Shankar, and threatens to cut off the villagers' water supply if they do not turn in Shankar to him.

 Karan discovers the entire truth from Bhua ji and he decides to help Shankar in his fight against Daata Guru.